-- 1. Any warranty rights on the part of the orderer presuppose that same has properly fulfilled its obligations with regard to the inspection and making of complaints about defects pursuant to § 377 of the German Commercial Code (HGB). § 377 of the German Commercial Code shall also apply correspondingly when we perform just work on behalf of the orderer.
+1. Any warranty rights on the part of the orderer presuppose that same has properly fulfilled its obligations with regard to the inspection and making of complaints about defects pursuant to § 377 of the German Commercial Code (HGB). § 377 of the German Commercial Code shall also apply correspondingly when we perform just work on behalf of the orderer.
 Moreover, the delivered goods have to be stored and processed or used in a proper and appropriate manner.
 Proper and appropriate storage in the case of wooden material, for example, would include its ventilation.
-A proper and appropriate handling of the goods when assembling or dismantling scaffolding would require the observation of all prescribed technical requirements - including the DIN standards - and adherence to all approval regulations and state guidelines. - 2.
-Insofar as the purchased item has a defect, we are always to be approached first and foremost for rectification as per § 439 of the German Civil - 3.
-Should we not be willing or able to perform rectification or should such extend beyond a reasonable period of time for reasons for which we are responsible or should rectification fail for other reasons, the orderer shall at own discretion be entitled either to withdraw from the contract or to demand a lowering of the purchase price (reduction). - 4.
-Insofar as nothing to the contrary has been agreed below, any more extensive claims on the part of the orderer - irrespective of the legal foundation - shall be deemed excluded.
-We shall not therefore be liable for damage that has not occurred directly to the delivered object; in particular, we shall not be liable for lost earnings or other financial losses incurred by caused by the culpable infringement of essential contractual obligations (these are obligations that need to be satisfied to enable the contract to be properly fulfilled in the first place and whose observation our contractual partner may generally rely on).
-Our liability in such circumstances shall be limited to the contractually-typical, foreseeable amount of damage provided it is not a case of wilful intent or gross negligence or when we have assumed quarantees.
+A proper and appropriate handling of the goods when assembling or dismantling scaffolding would require the observation of all prescribed technical requirements - including the DIN standards - and adherence to all approval regulations and state guidelines.

+2. Insofar as the purchased item has a defect, we are always to be approached first and foremost for rectification as per § 439 of the German Civil Code (BGB)

+3. Should we not be willing or able to perform rectification or should such extend beyond a reasonable period of time for reasons for which we are responsible or should rectification fail for other reasons, the orderer shall at own discretion be entitled either to withdraw from the contract or to demand a lowering of the purchase price (reduction).

+4. Insofar as nothing to the contrary has been agreed below, any more extensive claims on the part of the orderer - irrespective of the legal foundation - shall be deemed excluded.
+We shall not therefore be liable for damage that has not occurred directly to the delivered object; in particular, we shall not be liable for lost earnings or other financial losses incurred by the orderer.